rs86/csvsql/README.md

 The script uses Pandas to load data into the SQLite3 instance using DataFrame.to_sql and queries the data also using DataFrame.read_sql.

 We need a lighter way to do it.
+If I get feedback showing that this tool might be useful, I'll put more effort into devleoping it.